Table of Contents

-We met through a dating app, in New York City, two and a half years ago.
+We met through a dating app, in New York City, in 2013.
 Neither of us knew exactly what we were looking for, and neither of us found an amazing head-in-the-clouds romance.
 What we did find, however, is exactly what we both needed.

-Here is the story on how we met, told from each of our perspectives, and how our online date led to a two year (and counting!) around-the-world adventure.
+Here is the story on how we met, told from each of our perspectives, and how our online date led to a four year (and counting!) around-the-world adventure.

-I was laying in bed, in my Brooklyn apartment, on a lazy weekend afternoon in May a few years ago.
+I was laying in bed, in my Brooklyn apartment, on a lazy weekend afternoon.
 I decided, for probably the fifth time in as many months, to reactivate my online dating account and browse through the multitude of New York City men that were seeking…who knows what?

 I didn’t really know what I was looking for either.
 I wasn’t looking for a serious relationship, I had just gotten out of a very long one.
 Nor was I searching for a gym buddy, or someone to go to the movies with.
 I had friends.
 Was I just looking for sex?
 Nah.
 What I do know is that I wasn’t looking for what I ended up finding.